IBM/localK8Dev/README.md

 virtual machine running Linux.
 The recommended approach is to use [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and run an [Ubuntu](https://www.ubuntu.com/download/desktop) guest virtual machine.

-You also need to install [Docker](https://docs.docker.com/install/) if you do not already have it.
+You also need to install [Docker](https://docs.docker.com/install/) in the guest virtual machine.

 kubeadm-dind-cluster provides preconfigured scripts to set up Kubernetes clusters at various version levels.
 For this tutorial we'll use the `dind-cluster-v1.10.sh` script.
 Obtain the script as follows.